leonp84/code-institute-project-2/README.md

 ### Wireframing

 After the site concept was finalised, time was taken to create a wireframe mock-up of the app.
-The app consists of a single landing page with hidden visual elements (an information box) that the user can toggle.
+The app consists of a single landing page with hidden visual elements (an information, warning and notice box) that the user can toggle.
 Wireframing was done with [Balsamiq](https://balsamiq.com/) software.

 #### Desktop